-- Reducing waste, increasing recycling and increasing reuse of materials which would otherwise be considered a waste. - 2.
+- 1. A remedial design program will be implemented to provide the details necessary for the construction, operation, maintenance, and monitoring of the remedial program.
+Green remediation principles and techniques will be implemented to the extent feasible in the design, implementation, and site management of the remedy as per DER-31.
+The major green remediation components are as follows: - Considering the environmental impacts of treatment technologies and remedy stewardship over the long term; - Reducing direct and indirect greenhouse gas and other emissions; - Increasing energy efficiency and minimizing use of non-renewable energy; - Conserving and efficiently managing resources and materials; - Reducing waste, increasing recycling and increasing reuse of materials which would otherwise be considered a waste. - 2.
 A site cover will be required to allow for commercial use of the site in areas where the upper one foot of exposed surface soil exceed the commercial soil cleanup objectives (SCOs).
 The site cover may consist of paved parking areas, sidewalks, soil cover, or other Department approved cover.
 Where soil cover is required it will be a minimum of one foot of soil with the upper six inches of soil of sufficient quality to maintain a vegetative layer.
 All cover will be placed over a demarcation layer.
 Any cover material, including any fill material brought to the site, will meet the SCOs for cover material as set forth in 6 NYCRR Part 375-6.7(d).
 In areas where building foundations or building slabs, which preclude contact with soil exist, the requirement for a site cover will be deferred until such time that they are removed. - 3.
-Imposition of an institutional control in the form of an environmental easement is required for the controlled property that: - allows the use and development of the controlled property for commercial and industrial uses as defined by Part 375-1.8(g), although land use is subject to local zoning laws; - restricts the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or County DOH; - requires compliance with the Department approved Site Management Plan; and - requires the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3.) - 4.
-A Site Management Plan is required, which includes, but not limited to, the following: - an Institutional and Engineering Control Plan that identifies all use restrictions for the site noted above and details the steps necessary to ensure the following controls remain in place and effective; - an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - a provision that should a building foundation or building slab be removed in the future, a cover system consistent with that described in Paragraph 2 above will be placed in any areas where the upper one foot of exposed surface soil exceed the applicable soil cleanup objectives (SCOs); - a Monitoring Plan to ensure groundwater quality and to assess the performance and effectiveness of the site cover: - provisions for the management and inspection of the identified engineering controls;

-- maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls.
+Imposition of an institutional control in the form of an environmental easement is required for the controlled property that: - allows the use and development of the controlled property for commercial and industrial uses as defined by Part 375-1.8(g), although land use is subject to local zoning laws; - restricts the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or County DOH; - requires compliance with the Department approved Site Management Plan; and - requires the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3.)

+- 4. A Site Management Plan is required, which includes, but not limited to, the following: - an Institutional and Engineering Control Plan that identifies all use restrictions for the site noted above and details the steps necessary to ensure the following controls remain in place and effective; - an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - a provision that should a building foundation or building slab be removed in the future, a cover system consistent with that described in Paragraph 2 above will be placed in any areas where the upper one foot of exposed surface soil exceed the applicable soil cleanup objectives (SCOs); - a Monitoring Plan to ensure groundwater quality and to assess the performance and effectiveness of the site cover: - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls.
-DECISION DOCUMENT

-Site II-8 Tecumseh Phase II Business Park, Site No. C915198H
+DECISION DOCUMENT January 2017 Site II-6 Tecumseh Phase II Business Park, Site No. C915198F Page 11

-December 2016

-Page 12